anfraz7/anyas-physics-major-advice/_pages/08-statement-of-purpose.md

 parent: "applying for grad school"
 ---

 The Statement of Purpose (SOP) is the workhorse essay of your application.
-The goal of the SOP, in my opinion, is to show the reader that you are an accomplished independent thinker that will flourish under the unstructured rigor of a PhD thesis.
+The goal of the SOP, from my experience, is to show the reader that you are an accomplished independent thinker that will flourish under the unstructured rigor of a PhD thesis.
 You can show this by highlighting your independent contributions and thought process in each research project (or semester-long class project, etc.) that you have completed.
 Don’t just tell them what you did (or even worse, what your colleagues did!), show them that you _think like a scientist_.

 This is also an important place to demonstrate that you have clear career goals that motivate you to complete a PhD.
 You aren’t just applying to PhD programs because all your friends are, or because you don’t know what else to do with a Physics B.S.
 You have specific career goals that will inspire you to finish out your PhD, instead of dropping out when the going gets rough.